countdigi/talk-2018-git/slides.md

 ## Merging Changes

-- Later the changes from "User A" and "User B" are played against the same base file merging them into one.
+- Later the changes from "User A" and "User B" are played against the same base file merging them into one

-- This is a "Killer Feature" of a modern VCS - users can edit the same files and not have to lock others out while they are working on them
+- This is a "Killer Feature" of a VCS - Users can edit the same file at the same time and merge them later

 ![Final Doc](images/swc-version-3.svg)